Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Abstract

+\revJournal{By caching content at geographically distributed servers, content delivery applications can achieve scalability and reduce wide-area network traffic.
+However, each deployed cache has an associated cost.
+When the request rate from the local region is sufficiently high this cost will be justified, but as the request rate varies, for example according to a daily cycle, there may be long periods when the benefit of the cache does not justify the cost.
+Cloud computing offers a solution to problems of this kind, by supporting the dynamic allocation and release of \revthree{resources according to need.}{resources.} In this paper, we analyze the potential benefits from dynamically instantiating caches using resources from cloud service providers.
+We develop novel analytic caching models that accommodate time-varying request rates, transient behavior as a cache fills following instantiation, and selective cache insertion policies.
+Using these models, \revrev{and within}{within} the context of a simple cost model, \revrev{we are able}{we then develop bounds and compare policies with optimized parameter selections} to obtain insights into key cost/performance tradeoffs. \revthree{We find that dynamic cache instantiation has the potential to provide substantial cost \revthree{reductions in some cases,}{reductions,} but that this potential is strongly dependent on the object popularity skew.
+We also find that selective \emph{Cache on $k^{th}$ request} cache insertion policies can be even more beneficial in this context than with conventional edge caches.}{We find (among other things) that dynamic cache instantiation can provide substantial cost reductions, that potential reductions strongly dependent on the object popularity skew, and that selective cache insertion can be even more beneficial in this context than with conventional edge caches.} \revExt{}{Finally, our contributions also include accurate and easy-to-compute approximations that are shown applicable to LRU caches under time-varying workloads.}}{Content-delivery applications can achieve scalability and reduce wide-area network traffic using geographically distributed caches.
+However, each deployed cache has an associated cost, and under time-varying request rates (e.g., a daily cycle) there may be long periods when the request rate from the local region is not high enough to justify this cost.
+Cloud computing offers a solution to problems of this kind, by supporting dynamic allocation and release of resources.
 In this paper, we analyze the potential benefits from dynamically instantiating caches using resources from cloud service providers.
 We develop novel analytic caching models that accommodate time-varying request rates, transient behavior as a cache fills following instantiation, and selective cache insertion policies.
-Using these models, \revrev{and within}{within} the context of a simple cost model, \revrev{we are able}{we then develop bounds and compare policies with optimized parameter selections} to obtain insights into key cost/performance tradeoffs.
-We find that dynamic cache instantiation has the potential to provide substantial cost reductions in some cases, but that this potential is strongly dependent on the object popularity skew.
-We also find that selective \emph{Cache on $k^{th}$ request} cache insertion policies can be even more beneficial in this context than with conventional edge caches.
+Within the context of a simple cost model, we then develop bounds and compare policies with optimized parameter selections to obtain insights into key cost/performance tradeoffs.
+We find that dynamic cache instantiation can provide substantial cost reductions, that potential reductions strongly dependent on the object popularity skew, and that selective cache insertion can be even more beneficial in this context than with conventional edge caches.
+Finally, our contributions also include accurate and easy-to-compute approximations that are shown applicable to LRU caches under time-varying workloads.}